sasquatch678/A-Painted-World/Gameplay.md/Magic.md

 - Chameleon is capped at 75%.
 Resist Magic and Reflect Damage are capped at 85%

 - Spell Absorption now behaves differently – instead of being chance-based, it always works and absorbs the percentage of incoming spell’s Magicka, but doesn’t protect from the spell itself

+- Rindir's Staffs in the Market District will now sell a variety of Channeling Staves, these staves have no active use but passively boost the power of all spells cast by a certain percentage.
+This is intended so that mages don't feel forced to always have a backup melee weapon.